yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 These credentials can be modified to your preferences.
 If you're okay with the default values, leave them as is.

-9. We're now ready to execute our Havoc setup.
-We'll start by initiating the teamserver following by the Havoc C2 client.
+1. We're now ready to execute our Havoc setup.
+We'll start by initiating the teamserver followed by the Havoc C2 client.

 To initiate the team server, issue the following command while being in the `Havoc` directory.